D-Baines/atams/Developer/Documentation/CodingStandards.md

 ```

 ### Dereferencing Pointers
-- **Rule:** A pointer must be checked for nullptr before it is dereferenced, whether accessing the value it points to or passing the pointed-to object to another function.
+- **Rule:** A pointer must be checked for nullptr before it is dereferenced, whether accessing the value it points to or passing the pointed-to object by reference to another function.
 - **Rationale:** Prevents invalid memory access by ensuring pointers are not nullptr before dereferencing.
 - **Example:**
 ```cpp